Solomon's Temple

 Previously, many scholars accepted the biblical narrative of the First Temple's construction by Solomon as authentic.
 During the 1980s, skeptical approaches to the biblical text as well as the archaeological record led some scholars to doubt whether there was any Temple in Jerusalem constructed as early as the 10th century BCE.
 Some scholars have suggested that the original structure built by Solomon was relatively modest, and was later rebuilt on a larger scale.

 No direct evidence for the existence of Solomon's Temple has been found.
 Due to the extreme religious and political sensitivity of the site, no recent archaeological excavations have been conducted on the Temple Mount.
-Nineteenth and early-twentieth century excavations around the Temple Mount did not identify "even a trace" of the complex.
-The House of Yahweh ostracon, dated to the 6th century BCE, may refer to the First Temple.
-Two 21st century findings from the Israelite period in present-day Israel bear resemblance to Solomon's Temple as it is described in the Hebrew Bible: a shrine model from the early half of the 10th century BCE in Khirbet Qeiyafa; and the Tel Motza temple, dated to the 9th century BCE and located in the neighbourhood of Motza within West Jerusalem.
+Nineteenth and early-twentieth-century excavations around the Temple Mount did not identify "even a trace" of the complex.
+Some attribute this to the extensive building done in the area during Herod’s time.

+Two 21st-century findings from the Israelite period in present-day Israel bear resemblance to Solomon's Temple as it is described in the Hebrew Bible: a shrine model from the early half of the 10th century BCE in Khirbet Qeiyafa; and the Tel Motza temple, dated to the 9th century BCE and located in the neighbourhood of Motza within West Jerusalem.
 The biblical description of Solomon's Temple also appears to share similarities with several Syro-Hittite temples of the same period discovered in modern-day Syria and Turkey, such as those in Ain Dara and Tell Tayinat.

-Following Jewish return from exile, Solomon's Temple was replaced with the Second Temple.
+Seventy years later, when Cyrus of Persia conquered Babylonia, he allowed the exiles to return to Judea and build the Second Temple.